UCF-ML-Research/TrojLLM/README.md

 # TrojLLM [[Paper](https://arxiv.org/pdf/2306.06815.pdf)]

-This repository contains code for our paper "[TrojLLM: A Black-box Trojan Prompt Attack on Large Language Models](https://arxiv.org/pdf/2306.06815.pdf)".
+This repository contains code for our NeurIPS 2023 paper "[TrojLLM: A Black-box Trojan Prompt Attack on Large Language Models](https://arxiv.org/pdf/2306.06815.pdf)".
-In this paper, we propose TrojLLM, an automatic and black-box framework to effectively generate universal and stealthy triggers and inserts Trojans into hard prompts of pre-trained large language models.
+In this paper, we propose TrojLLM, an automatic and black-box framework to effectively generate universal and stealthy triggers and inserts trojans into hard prompts of pre-trained large language models.

 ## Overview
 The Workflow of TrojLLM.